Telephone and Data Systems, Inc. research snapshot

 $45 to $55

-More likely if TDS Telecom shows consistent broadband subscriber and ARPU growth, Array Digital Infrastructure tower income ramps with T-Mobile lease payments, management executes buybacks, and investors apply a higher multiple to a focused telecom growth story.
+More likely if the August 7 report shows broadband subscriber and ARPU growth, management guides toward a believable normalized earnings run rate, Array Digital Infrastructure tower income ramps with T-Mobile lease payments, and investors apply a higher multiple to a focused telecom growth story.

 Base case